edwindoit/edwindoit.github.io/content/services.md

 I offer consulting services in the following areas:

-- Operational Processes & Tooling: Consulting for tech companies to improve efficiency across operations—spanning management, product development, and customer support.
+- **Operational Processes & Tooling**: Advising tech companies on improving operational efficiency across all domains—management, product development, customer service, and more.

-- Notion: Support with change management, workflow design, and custom template creation to streamline team operations.
+- **Notion**: Support with change management, workflow design, and custom template creation to streamline team operations.

-- Decentralized Healthcare Architecture: Designing secure systems and networks, producing technical documentation, and facilitating co-creation sessions.
+- **Decentralized Healthcare Architecture**: Designing secure systems and networks, producing technical documentation, and facilitating co-creation sessions.
 Experienced with FHIR, SSI, and Trust over IP and Dutch/EU legislation.

 If you have a need beyond these areas and think I might be a good fit, feel free to reach out.